 The largest ancient castle in the world, as well as one of the most gorgeous, Prague Castle has been home to all the different Czech heads of state ever since the 9th century.

 The Prague National Theatre is a resplendent neo-Renaissance building on the banks of the Vltava River, magnificent both inside and out, is often singled out as the finest achievement of Czech architecture.

 Despite its turbulent history, the Jewish Quarter in Prague has maintained most of its historical buildings and is now the best preserved Jewish historical complex in Europe.

-Now a lively shopping and tourist area, this large square at the center of Prague's New Town has been the site of many of the city's most important events throughout history.
+Now a lively shopping and tourist area, Wenceslas Square at the center of Prague's New Town has been the site of many of the city's most important events throughout history.

 Dating back to 1410, this astronomical clock is the third-oldest in the world and the oldest still in operation.
 Don't miss its fantastic moving display on the hour, every hour.

 To treat yourself to a fancy meal, the legendary Kampa Park is the ideal place.
 The stunning decor is only rivaled by the riverside views – no wonder it's a celebrity favorite.

 An example of Gothic architecture at its finest, the spectacular St. Vitus Cathedral is the largest church in the country as well as one of the most important.